What use is a manufacturing system if it’s too hard to use?

 Flexible, adaptable manufacturing software that can grow with you

 One thing about manufacturing, it doesn’t sit still.
 Whether it is from technology or customer demand, manufacturing needs to keep adapting and changing.
 Perhaps your business has added new business units and you didn’t have to think about manufacturing until today?
-Dynamics NAV manufacturing allows you to implement manufacturing in a short timeframe measured in weeks and not years.
+Microsoft Dynamics 365 Business Central manufacturing allows you to implement manufacturing in a short timeframe measured in weeks and not years.
 Discrete manufacturing ideally suited to Make to Order and Make to Stock but easily capable of handling other manufacturing modes.
 Powerful add-on’s are available if you stray into other areas such as Process manufacturing.

 Add visual scheduling, shop floor time collection, order configurators, or quality assurance.
 These are examples of some of the add-on products available to extend the system’s base functionality.
 Configuration options allow the system to be configured to fit your requirements today or tomorrow.

 Why choose Microsoft Dynamics 365 Business Central for your manufacturing company